reactive-commons/reactive-commons-java/docs/docs/scenarios/1-single-broker.md

           ignoreThisListener: false # Allows you to disable event listener for this specific domain
         connectionProperties: # you can override the connection properties of each domain
           bootstrap-servers: localhost:9092
-      # Another domain can be configured with same properties structure that app
-      accounts: # this is a second domain name and can have another independent setup
-        connectionProperties: # you can override the connection properties of each domain
-          bootstrap-servers: localhost:9093
 ```

 You can override this settings programmatically through a `AsyncKafkaPropsDomainProperties` bean.